 - 1. Paid advertising in research-specific national publications and Web sites geared to university and industry researchers.
 Media outlets will be chosen based on demographic information associating audience interest in research-related topics. - 2.
 Emerging media will be used to feature research-related stories and achievements. - a.
-Continuine to build university social media channels.
-User statistics as of April 1, 2010 are: Facebook 27,655 fans; Twitter 7,208 followers; mySpace 1,079 friends; Flickr views

-4,472; iTunes University 8,324 tracks downloaded; TTU Mobile downloads 14,325 and YouTube channel views 41,545.

-- b.
-Establish social media sites specific to the vice president for research. - 3.
+Continuing to build university social media channels.
+Current user statistics are: Facebook 101,073 fans; Twitter 10,371 followers; Flickr views 12,787; iTunes University 3,604 tracks downloaded; and YouTube channel views 94,244.
+Facebook and Twitter have driven more than 24,000 visitors to the university news site (Texas Tech Today) to learn more about academics and research. - b.
+Social media sites have been established for the vice president for research. - 3.
 A national media relations campaign centered on promoting our research and providing research experts for specific needs will continue.
-The use of various types of traditional and emerging media channels will be utilized to increase the visibility of the university.
-Key placements since February include: The Chronicle of Higher Education; Wall Street Journal; Christian Science Monitor; Discovery; businessbecause (a London-based news outlet); National Public Radio; Scientific American and CSPAN.
-We will also have research featured in Smithsonian in May.
-A news release on mutual funds was picked up by the Associated Press (AP) and ran in 30 outlets, including the New York Times, Boston Globe, Chicago Tribune, and the Seattle Post Intelligencer.
-A news release on farmers moving from cotton to corn crops was also picked up by the Associated Press and ran in more than 200 publica tions nationally, including Forbes, the Los Angeles Times, Austin American Statesman, Fort Worth Star-Telegram, and the Denver Post. - 4.
-Communicate strategic research faculty hires to targeted local, state, national, and industry media outlets using news releases, news conferences where appropriate, Web, and social media. - 5.
-Communicate Texas Tech's efforts to reach national research university status. - a.
+The use of various types of traditional and emerging media channels will be utilized to increase visibility of the university.
+Key placements since April 2010 include: The Chronicle of Higher Education; Wall Street Journal; Christian Science Monitor; Discovery; The Guardian (London); New York Times; Los Angeles Times; National Public Radio; Scientific American and The Weather Channel.
+Dr. Ron Kendall (TIEHH) was one of the premier experts during the Gulf oil spill and appeared on a consistent basis for much of the year in numerous national and international outlets, including the New York Times, Boston Globe, Chicago Tribune, Los Angeles Times, The Guardian (U.K.) and the Seattle Post Intelligencer.
+A news release on the discovery of sauropod dinosaur remains in China by Texas Tech researchers was also picked up by the Associated Press and ran in more than 100 publications nationally, including ABCNews.com, National Public Radio, CBSNews.com and The Dallas Morning News. - 4.
+Continue communicating strategic research faculty hires to targeted local, state, national and industry media outlets using news releases, news conferences where appropriate, Web and social media.

+- 5. Continue communicating Texas Tech's efforts to reach national research university status. - a.
 A Web page has been developed to keep track of progress.
 The Web site can be found at www.tier1.ttu.edu. - b.
-Communicate significant gifts that further Texas Tech's goal of reaching \$45 million in restricted research, using news releases, news conferences, and where appropriate, Web, and social media. - 6.
-Enhancements to the Web sites for the vice president for research, the provost, the president and the Graduate School have been made and the continued development of these sites will increase awareness about our research endeavors and academic excellence. - 7.
-Student excellence in earning nationally competitive scholarships, organization awards or office and state, regional, and national academic championships will be communicated using news releases, news conferences where appropriate, Web, and social media. - 8.
-An annual report on accomplishments that details the many research and academic achievements during 2009.
+Continue communicating significant gifts that further Texas Tech's goal of reaching \$45 million in restricted research, using news releases, news conferences, and where appropriate, Web and social media. - 6.
+Enhancements to the Web sites for the Vice President for Research, the Provost, the President and the Graduate School have been made and the continued development of these sites will increase awareness about our research endeavors and academic excellence. - 7.
+Student excellence in earning nationally competitive scholarships, organization awards or office and state, regional and national academic championships will be communicated using news releases, news conferences where appropriate, Web and social media. - 8.
+A second annual report on accomplishments that details the many research and academic achievements during 2010.
 The report was distributed nationally and can be viewed at accomplishments.ttu.edu.
-The electronic report was distributed to more than 350 presidents, provosts, and vice presidents at universities around the country; 65,000 alumni and donors; all faculty members, staff and students, and a select group of state and national media.
-The report will be continued each year.
+The electronic report was distributed to more than 350 presidents, provosts and vice presidents at universities around the country; 65,000 alumni and donors; all faculty members, staff and students and a select group of state and national media.
+The report will be continued each year. - 9.
+An electronic magazine, "Texas Tech Discoveries: Research, Scholarship and Creative Activity," debuted in May 2011.

-Appendix 1
+Appendix I